UPS vs USPS Shipping Rates: Which is Cheaper for Your Package?

 Which Is More Affordable for E-commerce?

-For small-to-mid-sized eCommerce brands, USPS is ideal for smaller orders.
+For small- to mid-sized eCommerce brands, USPS Ground Advantage is ideal for packages under 70 lbs and particularly cost-effective for packages under 2 lbs compared to UPS Ground.
 UPS is better for high-value, time-sensitive, or bulky shipments.

 | Service Type | Delivery Time | Starting Rate | Best For |